spritely/build/README.md

   BUILD_VERSION_TAG: v0.14.0

 # Permissions required for dotnet-test-cover to report test results,
-# for dotnet-container-build to be able to publish container images and
+# for dotnet-container to be able to publish container images and
 # to do automatic semantic version tagging
 permissions:
     actions: read